Articles

 Quick pricing and feature breakdown: ActiveCampaign vs Mailchimp

-ActiveCampaign can be more affordable than Mailchimp, depending on the plan, but Mailchimp has an advantage as they offer a free plan, which ActiveCampaign doesn’t.
+ActiveCampaign can be more affordable than Mailchimp, depending on the plan, but Mailchimp has an advantage as it offers a free plan, which ActiveCampaign doesn’t.
 Here’s how the two cheapest plans compare on price and core features.

 Feature ActiveCampaign Starter Mailchimp Essentials plan